GoogleChrome/developer.chrome.com/site/en/docs/webstore/faq/index.md

 ### Is there a limit to the number of items I can have on the Chrome Web Store? {: #faq-gen-29 }

 You can upload as many items to the Chrome Web Store as you like, but by default, you are limited to having a total of 20 published items at any one time.
-This limit applies to the sum of your Chrome Apps and Chrome Extensions as a total—it is not 20 of each item.
+This limit applies to the sum of your Themes and Chrome Extensions as a total—it is not 20 of each item.
 If you reach this limit, [you may request a limit increase][cws-support].
 The Chrome Web Store staff will review your existing items and your developer account history, and if approved, you will be granted an increase.
 Please note that if your developer account has been suspended in the past, or you have had items taken down previously for policy violations, or your items consistently receive low quality ratings, your request may be denied.

+## Development

 ### Can I obfuscate my code? {: #faq-gen-30 }